What to do if you lose your 401(k) employer match

 If your company is not healthy, Stuller recommends looking to shore up your own personal financial and career situation before worrying about retirement, a move that others echo.

-One of the first options is getting your emergency fund in order while you can.
+One of the first options is to get your emergency fund in order while you can.
 Experts recommend having at least six months of expenses on hand, but in tougher times having more is not going to hurt you.
 You can always return to contributing to your retirement accounts later.

-“If you are already struggling to make ends meet or are uncertain about the security of your job, put more cash into a liquid savings account instead,” says Laura Hearn, CFP, a wealth advisor at RMB Capital in Chicago.
+“If you are already struggling to make ends meet or are uncertain about the security of your job, put more cash into a liquid savings account instead,” says Laura Hearn, executive director at J.P.
+Morgan Private Bank.
 “Why?
 If you increase the savings to your 401(k) and find yourself crunched for cash, tapping into your 401(k) savings can be costly.”

-Hearn notes that 401(k) withdrawals will incur a 10 percent bonus penalty on top of any taxes already due on distributions, if you’re under age 59 1/2.
+Hearn notes that early 401(k) withdrawals will incur a 10 percent bonus penalty on top of any taxes already due on distributions if you’re under age 59 1/2.

 “If you can’t make up for the lost match this year due to uncertainty of cash flow, don’t fret,” says Hearn.
 “One year of not having a company match savings is unlikely to derail your long-term financial plan.”

-From here you can then think about the next best move, both financially and career-wise.
+From here, you can start thinking about the next best move, both financially and career-wise.

 2. When your company appears relatively stable or healthy